vincehsanchez/nosql-challenge/README.md

 ### Part 1: Database and Jupyter Notebook Set Up

-Use NoSQL_setup_starter.ipynb for this section of the challenge.
+1. Use NoSQL_setup_starter.ipynb for this section of the challenge.
-Import the data provided in the establishments.json file from your Terminal.
-Name the database uk_food and the collection establishments.
+2. Import the data provided in the establishments.json file from your Terminal.
+3. Name the database uk_food and the collection establishments.
 Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.
-Within your notebook, import the libraries you need: PyMongo and Pretty Print (pprint).
+4. Within your notebook, import the libraries you need:
+    - PyMongo
+    - Pretty Print (pprint).
-Create an instance of the Mongo Client.
+5. Create an instance of the Mongo Client.
-Confirm that you created the database and loaded the data properly:
+6. Confirm that you created the database and loaded the data properly:
-List the databases you have in MongoDB.
+7. List the databases you have in MongoDB.
 Confirm that uk_food is listed.
-List the collection(s) in the database to ensure that establishments is there.
+8. List the collection(s) in the database to ensure that establishments is there.
-Find and display one document in the establishments collection using find_one and display with pprint.
+9. Find and display one document in the establishments collection using find_one and display with pprint.
-Assign the establishments collection to a variable to prepare the collection for use.
+10. Assign the establishments collection to a variable to prepare the collection for use.

 ### Part 2: Update the Database
 Use NoSQL_setup_starter.ipynb for this section of the challenge.